jeffsp/proctemp/README.md

 	user@hostname/~ $ crontab -e

-It should look something like this:
+It might be empty, or it might look something like this:

 	# This file contains tasks to be run by cron.
 	#